mutasim99/L2-assignment3/readme.md

 ---

-## 🎤 Viva Preparation
+## 🎤 Question Answer

-viva video is included where the following concepts are explained:
+video is included where the following concepts are explained:
 - Primary key and Foreign key
 - Difference between WHERE and HAVING
 - INNER JOIN and LEFT JOIN
 - importance of relational database design

-📎 **Viva video link:**
+📎 **video link:**
 👉 *(https://drive.google.com/drive/folders/1gFOAnFUzcnngwi1DLye_Wm7xFtqFPzjc?usp=sharing)*